tinacms/tina.io/content/docs/advanced-features/custom-fields.md

 next: null
 ---

 Custom fields are made possible by the [plugin system](/docs/plugins/) in TinaCMS.
-Custom fields are a way to either add [custom logic to existing fields]() or provide an [entirely new field component]().
+Custom fields are a way to either add [custom logic to existing fields](#adding-custom-logic) or provide an [entirely new field component](#adding-a-custom-field)

 ## Adding Custom Logic